mobify/workshop--adaptivejs-site-1x/README.md

     ![Header template with logo](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/xpIjXKi4nTnUzeb/Screen%20Shot%202015-01-16%20at%205.08.42%20PM.png)

     *Note:* `"{@getUrl path="images/logo.png" /}"` will prepend the bundle URL to the image path during the build process.
 When previewing locally that will look like `http://localhost:8080/images/logo.png`

-8. Run `grunt preview`
-9. View the potions page in your browser

 ## Ready to Continue?